 Men spend on average 24% more per gift voucher purchased than women, according to the latest research from SK Chase, specialist in luxury hotels and resorts gift voucher solutions, with a male average selling price of £96.89 and female average selling price at £77.86.
 A whopping £19.03 more per gift voucher purchased!

 With men only accounting for around 34% of gift vouchers purchased and with a number of luxury venues selling in excess of 11,000 gift vouchers per year, the opportunity is there to sell more effectively to men and grow this percentage.

 Here are our top tips on giving gift voucher marketing campaigns a more ‘masculine’ slant in order to appeal to this profitable segment.

 A caveat to begin!
 Every customer is unique – we’re talking stereotypical differences between males and females that research and data have revealed and our tips to use these differences to target a male audience.

 The right message, at the right time, to the right person

-Men tend to make more ‘last minute’ purchases than women, so email campaigns and social media promotions that countdown to a key gift buying event and that highlight that it’s now the final day to place an order online to receive a gift voucher delivered by post are key.
+Men tend to make more ‘last minute’ purchases than women (see our graph below looking at the male / female buying split in the days before Christmas 2017), so email campaigns and social media promotions that countdown to a key gift buying event and that highlight that it’s now the final day to place an order online to receive a gift voucher delivered by post are key.
 As are promotions that highlight that vouchers can still be sent via email 24/7 (even on Christmas Day) or collected from a venue in person.